Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

 \subsubsection{Testing and Calibration}

 During testing, gaze estimates are obtained according to Eq.~\eqref{dec}.
 For a new subject~$m$, we set $\hat{b}_m = 0$ if no calibration images are available.

 A calibration set $\D_m$ contains image-gaze pairs for a subject~$m$, i.e., $\D_m=\{(X_{m,j}, g_{m,j}),j=1,2,\dots,|\D_m|\}$, where $|\D_m|$ denotes the cardinality of $\D_m$.
-We measure the complexity of the calibration set by the number of gaze targets $T$ and the number of images per gaze target $S$.
-Thus, $S\cdot T=|\D_m|$.
+We measure the complexity of the calibration set by the number of gaze targets $T$, the number of images per gaze target $S$ and the number of head positions $P$.
+Thus, $S\cdot T \cdot P=|\D_m|$.
 For best performance, the images for each gaze target should capture the variability experienced during testing, e.g. in head pose and/or illumination.